Introduction, downloads

 All of the following calculations only consider founders.
 If your dataset has a shortage of them, PLINK 1.9 --make-founders may come in handy.

-Since two-variant r2 only makes sense for biallelic variants, these collapse multiallelic variants down to most common allele vs. the rest.
+Since two-variant r2 only makes sense for biallelic variants, these collapse multiallelic variants down to most common allele vs. the rest (unless REF-based statistics are explicitly requested, in which case it's REF vs. all ALTs combined).

 Variant pruning